techwithlc/mywebsite/server/SERVERLESS_DEPLOYMENT.md

 2. Set up the following repository secrets:
    - `OPENAI_API_KEY`: Your OpenAI API key
    - `NEWS_API_KEY`: Your News API key
-   - `EMAIL_HOST`: SMTP server host
-   - `EMAIL_PORT`: SMTP server port
-   - `EMAIL_USER`: SMTP username
-   - `EMAIL_PASS`: SMTP password
-   - `EMAIL_FROM`: Sender email address

 The workflow will:
 - Run every Monday at 9:00 AM UTC
-- Update the RSS and JSON feeds with the latest AI news
+- Update the RSS feed with the latest AI news
-- Send the newsletter to all subscribers
-- Commit and push the updated feeds to your repository
+- Commit and push the updated feed to your repository

 You can also manually trigger the workflow from the GitHub Actions tab.